cwcarden/data_structures_and_algorithms/README.md

  **These are my own notes and implementations from working through the book.**
  - Each directory includes my notes and then the problem sets which I worked through.
+ - The book starts out by assuming Python programming knowledge, and using Python to explain common algorithms and data structures.
+It then pickups up teaching C++ and dwelving into memory management while using Python as a pseudocode to explain.